Alliancce1512/shortie-project-progress/README.md

-# 🔗 Shortie — URL Shortener App
+# Shortie - URL Shortener with Statistics

-This is a web application built as part of a technical interview task for Progress.
-It allows users to shorten long URLs, track their usage, and view access statistics through a secret page.
+Shortie is a full-stack URL shortener built with a modern frontend (via Loveable.dev), n8n backend, and PostgreSQL database.
+It supports shortened links, secret stat pages, daily uniques, top IPs tracking, and is fully self-hosted on a VPS with SSL.

 ---